What is the Best Chainsaw for Milling? Product Reviews and Buying Guide (2023)

 You have to decide between bulk and reliability when selecting a power source.
 In most cases, gas-powered chainsaws will be more effective in milling lumber than their electric counterparts.
 You can put them to use, but be sure you don’t overburden them.

-However, they are less noisy, which is an advantage if you plan on doing a lot of cutting.
+However, electric units are less noisy, which is an advantage if you plan on doing a lot of cutting.
 They are designed to be used with standard wall outlets so you can always keep your electricity on.
 Since there is no engine, these are easier to transport and require less effort to operate.

 Maintenance